KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AfterShip by vanhoekd](https://github.com/vanhoekd/MMM-AfterShip)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-AfterShip.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-AfterShip.js`: Replace it with built-in fetch.

 ### [MMM-air-raid-monitor-ua by PavlenkoM](https://github.com/PavlenkoM/MMM-air-raid-monitor-ua)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
 4. Warning: No LICENSE file.